cathiele/rpngo/USER_GUIDE.md

 ![ncurses plot 3](img/ncurses_plot3.png)

-Still not great because the `x * x` plot has a y range that is crushing the range of sin.
+Still not ideal because the `sq` plot has a y range that is crushing the range of `sin`.
 This can be addressed by setting `miny` and `maxy` manually instead of relying on `autoy`:

     'p' 'miny' -1.1 w.setp